 The following AKM operations are carried out when an IEEE 802.1X AS is used:

 A STA discovers the AP’s security policy through passively monitoring Beacon frames or through active probing.
 If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request or the Supplicant sends the EAPOL-Start PDU (in one or more EAPOL-Start frames or EAPOL-Start Authentication frames).
-EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports as described in 12.7 (Keys and key distribution) or via the Authentication frame exchanges carrying EAPOL PDUs between the Authenticator and the Supplicant as described in 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames).
+EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports as described in 12.7 (Keys and key distribution)(#1209).

 TGbi editor: Modify Clause 9.4.1.74 as follows (track change on):

-Insert the following new subclauses at the end of Clause Clause 9.4.1:
+Insert the following new subclauses at the end of (#1220)Clause 9.4.1:

-Length of Encapsulation field(#0031r4)
+Length Of(#1210) Encapsulation field(#0031r4)

-The Length of Encapsulation field indicates the number of octets of the Encapsulation field.
+The Length Of(#1210) Encapsulation field indicates the number of octets of the Encapsulation field (See 9.4.1.75).
+The format of the Length Of Encapsulation field is shown in Figure 9-189h.(#1219)